victoremil1996/rl_for_trading/README.md

-# Thesis by LJBCPH and victoremil1996
+# Thesis in reinforcement learning by LJBCPH and victoremil1996
 Master thesis in reinforcement learning studying its applications in market making using agent based modelling and signal trading using market data.